-- frastructure, (the "plan"), and thereafter submit, not less often than biennially, to the President for approval any changes to the plan; - (b) monitor and report to the President as appropriate on the implementation of the approved plan; - (c) ensure that executive departments and agencies conducting aeronautics $R\&D\colon$ - (i) obtain and exchange information and advice, as appropriate, from organizations and individuals outside the Federal Government in support of Federal Government planning and performance of aeronautics R&D: - (ii) develop and implement, as appropriate, measures for improving dissemination of R&D results and facilitating technology transition from R&D to applications; and - (iii) identify and promote innovative policies and approaches that complement and enhance Federal Government aeronautics R&D investment; and - (d) report to the President on the results of the efforts of executive departments and agencies to implement paragraphs (c)(i) through (iii) of this section. - SEC.
-4. General Provisions. (a) In implementing this order, the Director shall: - (i) obtain as appropriate the assistance of the National Science and Technology Council in the performance of the Director's functions under this order, consistent with Executive Order 12881 of November 23, 1993, as amended; - (ii) coordinate as appropriate with the Director of the Office of Management and Budget; and - (iii) obtain information and advice from all sources as appropriate, including individuals associated with academic and research institutions and private organizations. - (b) The functions of the President under subsection (c) of section 101 of the National Aeronautics and Space Administration Authorization Act of 2005, except the function of designation, are assigned to the Director of the Office of Science and Technology Policy.
+(b) monitor and report to the President as appropriate on the implementation of the approved plan;

+(c) ensure that executive departments and agencies conducting aeronautics R&D:

+(i) obtain and exchange information and advice, as appropriate, from organizations and individuals outside the Federal Government in support of Federal Government planning and performance of aeronautics R&D;

+- (ii) develop and implement, as appropriate, measures for improving dissemination of R&D results and facilitating technology transition from R&D to applications; and - (iii) identify and promote innovative policies and approaches that complement and enhance Federal Government aeronautics R&D investment; and - (d) report to the President on the results of the efforts of executive departments and agencies to implement paragraphs (c)(i) through (iii) of this section. - SEC.
+4. General Provisions. (a) In implementing this order, the Director shall: - (i) obtain as appropriate the assistance of the National Science and Technology Council in the performance of the Director's functions under this order, consistent with Executive Order 12881 of November 23, 1993, as amended: - (ii) coordinate as appropriate with the Director of the Office of Management and Budget; and - (iii) obtain information and advice from all sources as appropriate, including individuals associated with academic and research institutions and private organizations. - (b) The functions of the President under subsection (c) of section 101 of the National Aeronautics and Space Administration Authorization Act of 2005, except the function of designation, are assigned to the Director of the Office of Science and Technology Policy.
 In performing these assigned functions, the Director shall, as appropriate, consult the Administrator of the National Aeronautics and Space Administration, the Secretary of Defense, the Secretary of Transportation, the Director of the Office of Management and Budget, and other heads of executive departments and agencies as appropriate.
-The Director also shall ensure that all actions taken in the performance of such functions are consistent with the authority set forth in subsections (a) through (d) of section 6 of Executive Order 13346 of July 8, 2004. - (c) This order shall be implemented in a manner consistent with: - (i) applicable law, including section 102A(i) of the National Security Act of 1947, as amended (50 U.S.C.
+The Director also shall ensure that all actions taken in the performance of such functions are consistent with the authority set forth in subsections (a) through (d) of section 6 of Executive Order 13346 of July 8, 2004. - (i) applicable law, including section 102A(i) of the National Security Act of 1947, as amended (50 U.S.C.
 403-1(i)), and subject to the availability of appropriations: and - (ii) statutory authority of the principal officers of executive departments and agencies as the heads of their respective departments and agencies. - (d) This order shall not be construed to impair or otherwise affect the functions of the Director of the Office of Management and Budget relating to budget, administrative, and legislative proposals. - (e) This order is not intended to, and does not, create any rights or benefits, substantive or procedural, enforceable at law or in equity by a party against the United States, its departments, agencies, instrumentalities, or entities, its officers, employees, or agents, or any other person.